Language: EN

 square = lambda x: x * x

-In this example, sum is a lambda function that takes two arguments x and y and returns the sum of both.
+In this example, sum is a lambda function that takes two arguments x and y and returns their sum.

 # Syntax: lambda arguments: expression